bajadda1/images-classification-in-image-traitement/README.md

-# images classification in imane traitement
+# images classification in image traitement
  images classification using ArcGis